dustinaevans/Open-POS-Web/README.md

 3. ####Easy to set up and operate
   * Anyone can install and set up the software (Frontend & Backend)
   * Workflow should be easy to follow

+## Dev installation
+* Clone the repo
+* CD to the folder where you cloned
+* Run npm install
+* Run node server.js or npm serve